JosephLai241/nomad/README.md

 Quickly `git diff` files by passing item labels into the subcommand.
 This command offers visual improvements and additional data over the original command.

 > **NOTE:** This command works with item and/or directory labels.
 If directory labels are provided, all items within that directory that are tracked by Git and contain a Git status will be `diff`ed in the order they appear.

-## `git restore`

-![git restore demo][git restore demo]

-> **NOTE:** Requires a preceeding run in a [labeled mode](#unlocked-functionality-via-item-labels).

-Quickly `git restore` files by passing item labels into the subcommand.

-> **NOTE:** This command works with item and/or directory labels.
-If directory labels are provided, all items within that directory that are tracked by Git and contain a Git status will be restored.

 ## `git status`